jbisso/oxygen-example/README.txt

 ==============

-We are trying to get our build system to work with the new Oxygen WebHelp plug-in.
-We are using the new page templates, and have added a call to our require.js module(s).
+We are trying to get our build system to work with the new Oxygen WebHelp plug-in (Version: 21.1, Build: 2019101509) using the new page templates, and have added a call to our require.js module(s).
 Although we can access the jQuery module, we cannot access the jquery-ui module.
 (We are creating some modal dialogs to show tables with syntax information for the users.)
+These dialogs worked with the previous version of Oxygen WebHelp.

 I have factored out all extraneous stuff on our end.
 We have assets that are not in the oxygen-webhelp dirs of each document (we have quite a few docs, and